 Resolving Ownership Conflicts to Gain Control of Your Listings

 In addition to duplicates, navigating the process of resolving ownership conflicts can be just as overwhelming.
 We’ll review our suggestions and tips for resolving conflicts and gaining ownership to all of your locations on Google.

-It’s important to own or have manager access to all of your locations on Google, even if your business is a franchise model.
+It’s important to own or have manager access to all of your locations on Google.
+This holds true even if your business is a franchise model.
 By managing all locations in a single account, you’ll be able to keep all location and brand details accurate and up-to-date.

 Each location can have multiple Google My Business users, but only one Primary Owner.
 You’ll see whether a GMB listing in your company or location’s name has been claimed when you navigate to it–if you’re presented a dialog box telling you it’s already claimed, you’ll need to gain ownership.